 Front I/O And Nexus Fan Hub

-Before we talk about the front I/O there’s a cool aspect of the design in the front panel.
+We found a cool aspect of the design in the front panel in our Fractal Meshify Design 2 review.
 It has a tiny LED strip or bar that lights up when the PC is turned on.
 It is extremely subtle, but if you look for it, it adds to the design in a nice way.
 Now, let’s talk about the I/O.

 We get one USB 3.1 Gen 2 Type-C port, two USB 3.0 ports, separate mic and audio ports, a rectangular power button, and a reset button.